A mirror theorem for multi-root stacks and applications: Introduction

-Theorem \ref{thm-mirror-intro} can be used to compute genus zero invariants of $X_{D,\vec r}$ and show that relevant invariants stabilize when $r_i$ are sufficiently large.
+Theorem \ref{thm-mirror-intro} can be used to compute the genus zero invariants of $X_{D,\vec r}$ and shows that relevant invariants stabilize when the $r_i$ are sufficiently large.
 Therefore, the following conjecture is true for invariants in the $J$-function of $X_{D,\vec r}$.

 \begin{conj} Genus zero orbifold Gromov--Witten invariants of the root stack $X_{D,\vec r}$ (after multiplying by suitable powers of $r_i$) stabilize when $r_i$'s are sufficiently large.
-Moreover, higher genus orbifold Gromov--Witten invariants of the root stack $X_{D,\vec r}$ (after multiplying by suitable powers of $r_i$) are polynomials in $r_i$ with degree bounded by $2g-1$ when $r_i$'s are sufficiently large. \end{conj}
+Moreover, higher genus orbifold Gromov--Witten invariants of the root stack $X_{D,\vec r}$ (after multiplying by suitable powers of $r_i$) are polynomials in $r_i$ with degree bounded by $2g-1$ when the $r_i$'s are sufficiently large. \end{conj}

 When Conjecture \ref{conj-large-r} holds, we {\em formally} consider the constant terms of the polynomials as Gromov--Witten invariants of the {\em infinitely root stacks} When $D$ is a smooth divisor, results in \cite{ACW}, \cite{TY}, \cite{FWY} and \cite{FWY19} show that the formal Gromov--Witten theory of the infinitely root stacks is simply the relative Gromov--Witten theory of $(X,D)$.
-When $D$ is an effective reduced normal crossing divisor, one may expect the formal Gromov--Witten theory of the infinitely root stacks is the logarithmic Gromov--Witten theory of $(X,D)$.
+When $D$ is an effective reduced simple normal crossing divisor, one may expect that the formal Gromov--Witten theory of the infinitely root stacks is the logarithmic Gromov--Witten theory of $(X,D)$.
 However, it may not be true in general.
 This is why we call the large $\vec r$ limit of the Gromov--Witten theory of $X_{D,\vec r}$ the Gromov--Witten theory of the infinitely root stack $X_{D,\infty}$, instead of conjecturing the limit to be the log Gromov--Witten theory of $(X,D)$.
-Furthermore, inspired by \cite{TY20}, we also expect the degrees (in $r_i$, for each $i$) of the polynomials for the orbifold Gromov--Witten invariants of $X_{D,\vec r}$ are bounded by $2g-1$.
-We will study Conjecture \ref{conj-large-r} in more detail in a forthcoming work.
+Furthermore, inspired by \cite{TY20}, we also expect that the degrees (in $r_i$, for each $i$) of the polynomials for the orbifold Gromov--Witten invariants of $X_{D,\vec r}$ are bounded by $2g-1$.

+Conjecture \ref{conj-large-r} has recently been proved in \cite{TY20c} and the foundation for the formal Gromov--Witten theory of $X_{D,\infty}$ has been studied there.

+\begin{rmk} Infinitely root stacks have been studied in \cite{TV}.
+However, the Gromov--Witten theory of infinite root stacks has not been defined.
+Although it is likely to be true, we do not claim that the Gromov--Witten theory of infinite root stacks (if it can be defined) is the same the limit of the Gromov--Witten theory of finite root stacks.
+By \cite{TV}, the infinite root stack determines the logarithmic structure.
+It would be interesting to define Gromov--Witten theory of infinite root stacks directly, then compare it with logarithmic Gromov--Witten theory. \end{rmk}